| important dates & deadlines |

 - You must be one of the following:

-- a full-time Baccalaureate or Master’s student within two years of graduation at FSU with a degree in Computer Science
+- a full-time BS or MS student within two years of graduation at FSU.

 - a full-time Ph.D. student within three years of graduation at FSU with a degree in Computer Science

-- holder of an associate degree or Junior college student that has acquired sufficient credit hours to be within two years of graduation at FSU with a degree in Computer Science
+- holder of an associate degree or Junior college student that has acquired sufficient credit hours to be within two years of graduation at FSU and have registered for a degree at FSU.

 Assessment of Applications